Taiji-pipeline/documentation/options.rst

 and ENSEMBL uses 1, 2, ... naming, the ENSEMBL and UCSC FASTA and GTF files cannot be mixed together.

+If not specified, this will be downloaded according to ``assembly``.

 Example: "/home/kai/genome/GRCh38/gencode.v25.annotation.gtf".

 motif_file